petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

     ![Click the Configuration tab to access the backup schedule configuration.](./backup-service-overview/images/07.png)

     !!! note
         If this environment has no backups, clicking the *Set up a regular backup* link on the Backup service page also takes you to the Configuration tab.

-1. Choose the desired backup frequency from available options in the Create Backups drop-down menu.
-You have these options:
+1. Choose the desired backup frequency from available options in the Create Backups drop-down menu:

     - **Daily**: A backup is created every day; you can set the time it is created (in the UTC±00 time zone).